DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 - While the University must create an environment in which professional attributes may be cultivated, each member of the College community has the duty to uphold the honor of the profession at its highest standards and accept its ethical and moral principles in pharmacies, experiential sites, workplaces, and other areas of health care practice involvement.
 Whether an act of unprofessional behavior requires a formal proceeding of the Honor Code Committee is dependent on the severity of the offense and whether the person in question has a pattern of behavior that demonstrates consistent unprofessional conduct.
 It is incumbent upon students to recognize that professional behavior must be displayed and upheld outside, as well as inside, the classroom and the experiential learning environment.

-1. Respect and Concern for the Welfare of Patients
+1. Respect and Concern for the Welfare of Patients and Clients

 Each member of the College will:

 a.
 Treat patients, clients, and their families with respect and dignity both in their presence and in discussions with others.